 I thought that Kate got along well.
 I suspect that no one may have been suspicious about her Alzheimers.
 She is more withdrawn than she used to be and did not pretend to help in the kitchen which could have been a clue.
 I guess I will find out when the day finally comes that we make it known to them.
 It would not surprise me that when that happens they will have already been suspicious.

 This has made me reflect once again on the timing of telling them.
 From Kate’s standpoint, she would just as soon never tell.
-They would simply realize what was happening the same way it happened with Mom.
-On the other hand, I had definitely decided that it is best that I have known all along because it has meant that I have taken advantage of our time together.
+They would simply come to realize it the way I did with my mother.
+On the other hand, I has meant that I have been able to take advantage of our time together.
 I wouldn’t give anything for this time.
 We have been very conscious and deliberate about making the most of our time.
 The interesting thing is that despite Kate’s own frustrations over having AD, she thinks she will have more time than I believe she will have.

 By the way, she commented on how caring Jesse and Greg were during the week.
 She wondered if I might not have told them.
 I told her that I hadn’t said a word.
 I think they were responding to the nature of the hiking trails we were on.
 We all noticed that she is less stable.
 They also know that she is geographically challenged.